coolapso/convcommitlint/README.md

   convcommitlint:
     runs-on: ubuntu-latest
     steps:
+      - uses: actions/checkout@v4
       - uses: coolapso/convcommitlint@v0
 ```

 You can find the available inputs in the [action.yaml](action.yaml) file, if a input is not available you still should be able to use it by setting the associated ENV variable.

+> [!IMPORTANT]
+> Be sure to include the Checkout in your workflow, this action won't do it for you!

 ### Docker